philou/philou.github.com/_posts/2021-02-15-7-collaboration-ideas-to-make-remote-pair-programming-more-fun.markdown

 ![Photo of a young child who just opened a delivery box.
 Deliveries are like presents.
 We can share the joy of discovering what's in it for us with our remote pair programming buddy.]({{site.url}}/imgs/2021-02-15-7-collaboration-ideas-to-make-remote-pair-programming-more-fun/unboxing.jpg)

-We've all heard this sentence a few times during the previous year!
+We've all heard this sentence a few times during 2020!
 First, we can use this interruption to take a short break.
 Breaks are always welcome 😉.
 Second, we can have an 'unboxing ceremony' (this is another excellent idea from Rachel Davies.) **Shake your box around and try to have your buddy discover what is in there!**

 ## 5. Window Views